canastro/blog/content/blog/2019-01-01---react-ui-lib-part1/index.md

   ));
 ```

 As you can see we use some helper functions from `@storybook/addon-knobs`.
-These functions receive a name and a default value to pass to the component, while at the same time gathers info to display inputs to dynamically allow the user to change the values on the UI.
+These functions receive a name and a default value to pass to the component, while at the same time gathers info to allow the user to edit React props dynamically using the Storybook UI.

-You can now run `npm run storybook`, open `http://localhost:6006/` and voilá.
+You can now run `npm run storybook`, open `http://localhost:6006/` and voilà. :tada:

 # Prepare your project to be used by others